malept/pyoath-toolkit/README.rst

 `API documentation <#documentation>`_.

-More complex examples can be found in the ``examples/`` directory, which includes a port of ``oathtool``, a sample Django project, and a simple Flask app, which shows how WTForms integration works.
+More complex examples can be found in the ``examples/`` directory, which includes a port of the command-line app ``oathtool``, a sample Django project, and a simple Flask app which shows how WTForms integration works.

 Documentation
 -------------